+The Certification Practices Statement (CPS) contains the practices a CA follows when issuing digital certificates.
+It provides detailed information on how the policy requirements documented in the CP are implemented for the CA.

+The CPS is written by the STI-CA. To ensure the Certificate Policy requirements are followed, the CPS shall use the same format as the CP.
+[RFC 3647] contains the recommended contents of a CP and CPS, which is shown in Section 5.1.
+The following sections would differ from the CP.

+Introduction

+The introduction shall provide information on the CPS, instead of the CP.

+Policy Administration

+The CPS shall include the CPS approval procedures, instead of CP approval procedures.

 Managing List of STI-CAs

 Per the SHAKEN Governance and Certificate Management Framework, the STI-PA shall manage a list of valid CAs.
 This list shall be distributed to each of the Service Providers for use in verifying that the STI-CA that issued the certificate has been authorized by the STI-PA.